 I was working in hair salons from the age of 15 until I was 17.
 I knew that I knew how to do hair and once I knew that hair and hair styling was a passion, I wanted to take it to that next level.
 My first and only dream was to have my own hair salon so at 19 I actually was able to open my first salon, which didn’t do well because I knew nothing about the business aspect.
 All I knew was that I knew how to do hair and I knew how to make people feel swell.
 That was a total flop.
 I kept the salon for maybe six to eight months and I closed it because I wanted to go to school and get my license and do it the right way.

-This time around as and when I came across the opportunity for the location and I spoke with a realtor, everything sounded great.
+This time around when I came across the opportunity for the location and I spoke with a realtor, everything sounded great.
 I was ready…like and it wasn’t even nothing planned…literally.
 I drove by this location and I was just like…it was a high traffic area, I just said ‘Let me give it a shot.’
 Once I was in the situation, I got a little nervous and wondered if it was something I could really do.
 Sometimes I’m impulsive, I would say, in a good way but I was kind of questioning myself and then I realized I had no other decision.
 This is what I wanted so I took the leap of faith and made it happen.

 Lessons she learned from the failure of her first salon: